ros-navigation/docs.nav2.org/docs/configuration_and_development/migration_guides/Kilted.md

 This goal checker is particularly useful for applications requiring precise alignment along specific axes, such as docking operations or warehouse navigation where lateral precision differs from forward/backward precision.

-See [AxisGoalChecker](../configuration/packages/nav2_controller-plugins/axis_goal_checker.md#axisgoalchecker) for full configuration details.
+See [AxisGoalChecker][axis-goal-checker] for full configuration details.

 ## New default_cancel_timeout parameter in bt_navigator